asogor/Octopus/README.md

 - [ ] Write Todo
 - [ ] Remove Write Todo
 - [ ] Pick a config format, write a parser
+- [ ] Tracker lifeCycle design, pick a time to die.
+On first hit?
+On last hit?
+On a designated hit?

 ## Terms